SeanIsayama/Food-Recipe-Study/README.md

 Therefore, using a significance level of 0.05, we **reject** the null hypothesis – meaning that the missingness in the `'description'` column **is** dependent on `'n_ingredients'` **(MAR)**.

 ---
+## Hypothesis Testing

+### Hypothesis Testing

+Our projects investigates the relationship between the number of ingredients (#) and amount of calories from the recipes.
+In our hypothesis testing, we will test for whether or not this relationship is